 Comparative Income Statement format of ABC Limited for the period ended 2016 and 2017

-Based on the above Comparative Income Statement of ABC Limited it can be analyzed how an increase in sales (25% over the previous year) has impacted the Net profit (increased by 100% in absolute terms over the previous year) and how various line items have contributed.
+Based on the above Comparative Income Statement of ABC Limited, it can be analyzed how an increase in sales (25% over the previous year) has impacted the Net profit (increased by 100% in absolute terms over the previous year) and how various line items have contributed.
 Basic Analysis includes the following:

-- Net Sales increased by 25% over the period
+- Net Sales increased by 25% over the period.

 - Net Profit Ratio increased from 6% to 9% over the period.

-- Tax Expense doubled from $8000 to $16000 and Interest expense increased by 5.88%.
+- Income Tax Expenses doubled from 00 to 000 and Interest expense increased by 5.88%.

 Let us now look at an example of Colgate’s Horizontal analysis.

-We can find the growth rate of Net Sales of 2015, the formula is (Net Sales 2015 – Net Sales 2014) / Net Sales 2014.
+We can find the growth rate of Net Sales of 2015; the formula is (Net Sales 2015 – Net Sales 2014) / Net Sales 2014.
 Likewise, we can find the growth rates of other line items using a similar formula.

 We note the following –